Simple API Integration

 }

-resource "aws_api_gateway_v2_stage" "api_stage" {
+helpful useful resource "aws_api_gateway_v2_stage" "api_stage" {

 api_id = aws_api_gateway_v2_api.main_api.id

-name = var.environment
+title = var.environment

 auto_deploy = true